polkadot-fellows/RFCs/text/0031-corejam.md

 type WeightRequirements = StorageMap<WorkClass, WorkItemWeightRequirements>;
 ```

-Each Work Class has two weight requirements associated with it corresponding to the two pieces of permissionless on-chain Work Class logic and represent the amount of weight allotted for each Work Item of this class included in a Work Package assigned to a Core.
+Each Work Class has two weight requirements associated with it corresponding to the two pieces of permissionless on-chain Work Class logic and represent the amount of weight allotted for each Work Item of this class within in a Work Package assigned to a Core.

 The total amount of weight utilizable by each Work Package (`weight_per_package`) is specified as: